trinodb/trino/presto-docs/src/main/sphinx/sql.rst

 SQL Statement Syntax
 ********************

-This chapter describes the SQL syntax used in Presto.
+This chapter describes the SQL syntax used in Trino.

 A :doc:`reference to the supported SQL data types</language>` is available.

-Presto also provides :doc:`numerous SQL functions and operators<functions>`.
+Trino also provides :doc:`numerous SQL functions and operators<functions>`.

 .. toctree::
     :maxdepth: 1